So, you are not a wealthy investor who can put tons of money into crypto but you still want a piece of the action.

 Beware though, there are many fake faucets that will trick you into either spending money to make your claim or they might make you go through too many pop-up ads and other spam which would not justify your time or effort in the end.

-So, which is the faucet that I personally use and find to be one of the most adequate and easy to use?
+So, which faucets I have personally used and found to be legit, clean and easy to use?

 What is really cool though, is that you can get your hands on ZEN coins for free through their faucet without doing much.
 And you can do that every day.
 In fact, every day you are rewarded slightly more than the previous day, so consistency does pay out in this case.
 Check out this post to find out how you can do this or simply follow this link to sign up right away.